 On December 13th, 2016, President Barack Obama signed the $6.3 billion 21st Century Cures Act—an early Christmas gift of sorts to his presidential wingman and everybody's favorite VP, Joe Biden.
 The heart and soul of the bill is the Beau Biden Cancer Moonshot, a promise of $1.8 billion which will be used to accelerate cancer research.
 It also allots a much needed $1 billion to combat the deadly opioid addiction sweeping America.
 Another portion of the bill is dedicated to mental health care.
 Insurance companies will be further encouraged to treat mental health the same way they would any other medical issue, assuming We the People still have health insurance in the future.
 There is even a section of the bill that provides funding for people like me.
 I have Cerebral Palsy (CP) which, in my case, was caused by a traumatic brain injury.
 When I was born, the doctor who delivered me nearly suffocated me.
 That loss of oxygen caused my CP.
 The BRAIN initiative (a part of the Cures Act) supports research on ways to treat, cure, and prevent brain disorders.
 I am thrilled to see this bill signed.
 I would much rather have my tax dollars spent on research to stop cancer and save lives than to be spent on military initiatives that take lives.
 To cure, or not to cure, that is the question.
 There is a misperception in the non-disabled world that disabled people's dream is to be cured altogether.
 Disability is not a monolith, so I am sure that there are some disabled folk who go to bed every night praying they wake up cured and are disappointed when they do not.
 I am not one of these people.
 I don't dream of being cured in a hospital.
 I dream of starring on General Hospital.

-While many rightfully cheered the signing of the Cures Act, it's not devoid of controversy.
+Ever since the doctor who delivered me almost killed me on my birthday, I have shunned mainstream medicine.
+I prefer natural remedies to poisonous prescriptions and elective surgery is definitely not for me.
+I do, however, respect the fact that many in my community depend on these treatments to improve their quality of life and in some cases, for their survival.While many rightfully cheered the signing of the Cures Act, it's not devoid of controversy.
 Michael Bachhuber, chairperson of the National Council on Independent Living's Mental Health Subcommittee is not a fan of the act.
 "NCIL opposed the bill for a number of reasons, including some of the mental health provisions that threaten the privacy of people with psychiatric disability and promote institutional and involuntary treatment over community-based and voluntary treatments," he says.

 The fast tracking of FDA drug approval is a concern for many disabled advocates I've recently spoken to.
 Bachhuber elaborates, "We know that many drugs reduce the quality of life for people who take them.
 We see that frequently in mental health.
 We also see substantial evidence that long-term use of many drugs leads to increased disability and early death.
 Now is the time for more regulation of the industry, not reduced protection."Kathleen Flaherty, executive director for Connecticut Legal Rights Project, like me, applauds the effort but is worried that if the Affordable Care Act is repealed, the treatment will be inaccessible to Americans who can't afford it.
 "The provisions regarding mental health parity will be critical in enforcing the rights of individuals with insurance coverage to access treatment and have it paid for by insurance," she says.
 "However, the very real possibility of repeal and replacement of the ACA will clearly affect how many people have insurance coverage, and any language regarding enforcement is only as good as an executive branch willing to enforce the law."
 She's also concerned about fast-tracking of drug approvals and worried about the overemphasis of medication as the primary solution.